containerum/containerum-docs/content/objects/object-types.md

 <br/>
 <h4><a id="project" name="project">Project</a></h4>

 Project is the main object of Containerum system.
 To create a project a user needs to allocate RAM and CPU resources to the project.
-With <a href="https://github.com/containerum/containerum">Containerum self-hosted</a> a user can allocate as much of the available server resources as necessary. <a href="https://web.containerum.io">Containerum Online</a> offers several preconfigured options (custom configurations available upon [request](https://containerum.com/sales/)).
 All other system objects (deployments, services, etc.) exist only within a Project.
 As part of teamwork, project owners can share their projects with other users and set access levels to create new software together.

 Project consists of the following fields: